milankinen/livereactload/README.md

 replace components.
 This was a bad approach as it circumvents the standard React approach of re-rendering to get changes.
 So now whenever you change a React component (or any file) your whole app will be re-run by default.
-If you have functionality that cannot be run multiple times on the same page load, you may need to use a `module.hot.accept` hook to have more control over this.
+If you have functionality that cannot be run multiple times on the same page load, you may need to use a `module.hot.onUpdate` hook to have more control over this.
 See examples above!

 ## License